 Normally your policy will cover 100% of the cost of exams, cleanings, sealants (up to age 14), fluoride (children only), and sometimes oral cancer screenings.
 The goal is to prevent you from needing dental work.

 If you have a cavity and need a filling, your insurance will probably only pay for 80% of the cost.
-Depending on your exact policy, other basic procedures might include routine extractions, periodontal treatments, and root canal treatment.
+Depending on your exact policy, other basic procedures might include routine tooth extractions, periodontal treatments, and root canal treatment.

 Here’s where most people get frustrated.
 If they need major treatment, their plan usually drops to only 50% coverage (depending on the policy.)
 Major procedures include treatments like dental crowns, wisdom tooth removal, bridges, and dentures.